Updated on August 12 with the news of the out-of-court settlement of a class action lawsuit filed in California.

-To the ongoing concerns regarding Zoom’s use practices on privacy and security, its alliance with authoritarian government are now included.
+To the ongoing concerns regarding Zoom’s use practices on privacy and security and its ties with authoritarian governments are now included.
 As argued by cybersecurity and open source advocates, there was always the risk a powerful company or owner be able to modify the policies and begin exploiting data.
 Lo and behold, the Oracle-Zoom deal is already raising eyebrows and setting up HIPAA lawsuits.
 (Provided Zoom-like apps do not kill HIPAA first.)

 Zoom found itself as the instant savior, and immediately after the villain in our new working and learning arrangements.
 It fell pray of the short-lived optimism of the markets —achieving a $35 Billion capitalization, on paper as valuable as Xiaomi, Activision or Nissan— after becoming synonymous with virtual classrooms and meetings.
 It appears the company flew to close to the sun.
 But are all the concerns accurate?